 This question is important for at least two reasons.
 The first reason is algorithmic.
 Accurate sequence-based phylogenetic network reconstruction methods (such as maximum likelihood) are often restricted to small numbers of taxa such as quartets.
 Hence, in order to prove that approaches which puzzle together quarnets into a larger semi-directed phylogenetic network are correct, we need to know when quarnets encode such networks.
 The other reason for studying quarnet encodings is that they can be used to show identifiability results for certain classes of phylogenetic networks from sequence data that is assumed to have evolved under some evolutionary model.
-In particular, the main idea is to prove identifiability of quarnets using techniques from algebraic geometry, and subsequently use quarnet encodings to generalize these results to larger networks [4, 6, 11, 18].
+In particular, the main idea is to prove identifiability of quarnets using techniques from algebraic geometry, and subsequently use quarnet encodings to generalize these results to larger networks (Allman et al. 2022; Ardiyansyah 2021; Cummings et al. 2024; Gross et al. 2021).

-1.1 Previous results
+1.1 Previous Results

 Encoding results for phylogenetic trees have been known for some time.
-Unrooted phylogenetic trees can be encoded by their splits, their quartets or by the distances between taxa [12].
+Unrooted phylogenetic trees can be encoded by their splits, their quartets or by the distances between taxa (Dress et al. 2012).
 Similarly, rooted phylogenetic trees can be encoded by clusters, triplets or ultrametric distances.
-Some directed phylogenetic networks are still encoded by their triplets, which are 3-leaf trees that are contained in the network [16, 17].
+Distances can still be used to identify some features of certain networks (Jingcheng and Ané 2023) and some directed phylogenetic networks are still encoded by their triplets, which are 3-leaf trees contained in the network (Gambette and Huber 2012; Gambette et al. 2017).
 However, most networks are not encoded by their triplets.
-This led to research on binet, trinet and quarnet encodings [9, 22, 27, 28], which are 2-leaf, 3-leaf and 4-leaf subnetworks respectively, and can be either directed, undirected or semi-directed.
+This led to research on binet, trinet and quarnet encodings (Cardona and Pons 2017; Huber and Moulton 2013; van Iersel and Moulton 2014; van Iersel et al. 2017), which are 2-leaf, 3-leaf and 4-leaf subnetworks respectively, and can be either directed, undirected or semi-directed.
 Note that most of the results mentioned below are restricted to binary networks (whose internal non-root vertices have total degree 3).

-General directed phylogenetic networks are not encoded by their trinets [21].
+General directed phylogenetic networks are not encoded by their trinets (Huber et al. 2015).
 Hence, research has focused on encodings of subclasses of directed phylogenetic networks, e.g. by bounding their "level".
 A network is level-k if it can be turned into a tree by deleting at most k edges/arcs from each blob.
-For example, networks N_d and N in Figure 10 are level-2.
-Directed level-1 phylogenetic networks are encoded by their trinets [22], and so are directed level-2 phylogenetic networks and other well-studied classes: so-called directed tree-child phylogenetic networks [27] and directed orchard phylogenetic networks [37].
-However, directed level-3 phylogenetic networks are not all encoded by their trinets [26].
-On the algorithmic side, it has been shown that directed level-2 and orchard phylogenetic networks can be reconstructed from all their trinets in polynomial time [37, 26].
-For directed level-1 phylogenetic networks this is also possible and, moreover, a heuristic algorithm exists that constructs directed level-1 phylogenetic networks from practical data [34].
+For example, networks N_d and N in Figure 4 are level-2.
+Directed level-1 phylogenetic networks are encoded by their trinets (Huber and Moulton 2013), and so are directed level-2 phylogenetic networks and other well-studied classes: so-called directed tree-child phylogenetic networks (van Iersel and Moulton 2014) and directed orchard phylogenetic networks (Semple and Toft 2021).
+However, directed level-3 phylogenetic networks are not all encoded by their trinets (van Iersel et al. 2022).
+On the algorithmic side, it has been shown that directed level-2 and orchard phylogenetic networks can be reconstructed from all their trinets in polynomial time (Semple and Toft 2021; van Iersel et al. 2022).
+For directed level-1 phylogenetic networks this is also possible and, moreover, a heuristic algorithm exists that constructs directed level-1 phylogenetic networks from practical data (Oldman et al. 2016).
 Encoding results have been used to show that this algorithm returns the correct network if its input data consists of all trinets of a directed level-1 phylogenetic network.
-Unfortunately, given any set of directed trinets (not necessarily one per triple of taxa) it is NP-hard to decide whether there exists a directed phylogenetic network that contains all given trinets, already for level-1 [20].
+Unfortunately, given any set of directed trinets (not necessarily one per triple of taxa) it is NP-hard to decide whether there exists a directed phylogenetic network that contains all given trinets, already for level-1 (Huber et al. 2017).